goalsgame/ueimporter/ueimporter.md

 One downside is that moved files will be imported as a delete followed by an add.
-If you have made changes to the file in the old location on your `main`-branch , plastic will not help you merge these changes into the file in it's new location.
+If you have made changes to the file in the old location on your `main`-branch , Plastic will not help you merge these changes into the file in it's new location.
 Plastic will ask you how to resolve your changes to the old file, and you will have to manually copy it into the new location.

 Depending on how widespread your changes to the engine code is this strategy might be good enough, for us at Goals it was not.

-### Import by replicating changes from git
+### Import by replicating changes from Git

 Luckily, we can do better.
-Full revision history is available in the main git repo, it knows which files has been modified, added or removed, and most importantly it also knows which files have been renamed or moved.
+Full revision history is available in the main Git repo, it knows which files has been modified, added or removed, and most importantly it also knows which files have been renamed or moved.

 The command we use is `git diff --name-status`, here's the output of